SharePoint/PnP-Guidance/articles/site-columns-and-content-types-sharepoint-add-in.md

 - You should use the SharePoint CSOM or REST APIs to create site columns and content types.
 - You should not use Feature framework elements to create site columns and content types.
 	+ The only exception to this guideline is when you are using declarative XML-based provisioning to an SharePoint Add-in web in a SharePoint-hosted SharePoint Add-in.
 This is due to the fact that the CSOM is not available in a SharePoint-hosted SharePoint Add-in.
 - You can automate the creation of site columns and content types as part of the site provisioning process.
-See the [site provisioning recipe](/articles/SharePoint-Add-in-Recipe-site-provisioning.md) for more details.
+See the [Site provisioning recipe](site-provisioning-sharepoint-add-in.md) for more details.

 Challenges creating site columns and content types in SharePoint sites
 ----------------------------------------------------------------------